The Sustainable Improvement (SI) Team (formerly NHS Improving Quality) is the driving force for improvement across the NHS.

 - to help the system improve and change faster than has happened before, including by improving awareness and connecting local resources and expertise in service improvement.

 In doing this the team scans best practice from across the NHS and the world.
-It also draws on the experience of previous successful improvement programmes established by the legacy organisations, including the NHS Institute, NHS improvement, NHS Cancer Action Team, NHS National End of Life Programme and NHS Diabetes and Kidney Care.
+It also draws on the experience of previous successful improvement programmes established by the legacy organisations, including the NHS Institute for Innovation and Improvement, NHS Improvement, National Cancer Action Team, National End of Life Care Programme and NHS Diabetes and Kidney Care.

 Areas of work